Mega Man (1990 video game)

 Mega Man is an action-platform video game that was developed by Stephen Rozner, an ex-employee of Capcom U.S.A, and published in 1990 by Hi Tech Expressions for DOS systems.
 It is the first game in the Mega Man franchise to be released for home computers.

-The game had a negative critical response; many reviewers called it one of the worst-ever PC games.
+The game had a negative critical response; many reviewers called it one of the worst PC games ever.
 Despite this, a sequel titled Mega Man 3: The Robots Are Revolting was released in 1992.